hantsy/jakartaee-faces-sample/docs/guide.md

 In the home page of the application, it displays tasks by status groups, including TODO, DOING, DONE.

-When JSF is enabled, by default it uses Facelets template engine to render Web UI.
+When JSF is enabled, it supports Facelets template engine to render Web UI.

 ## Facelets layout and templates